 You can find more information about the hospitals on the Booking Health website.

 The cost of treatment abroad

-The prices in hospitals listed on Booking Health are relatively low.
+The prices in hospitals listed on the Booking Health website are relatively low.
 With Booking Health, you can undergo partial resection and coil embolization treatment at an affordable price.

 The cost of treatment varies, as the price depends on the hospital, the specifics of the disease, and the complexity of its treatment.